gervais-amoah/surfcamp_frontend/README.md

 ## 📸 Screenshots
 ### 📝 Blog Article Page
-A sample article page fetched from the Strapi CMS.
+> A sample article page fetched from the Strapi CMS.

 ![image](https://github.com/user-attachments/assets/1cf7ccf5-e8c1-4332-83a6-7c4c3311e99c)

 ### 🗓️ Event Page with Signup Form
-Displays the current surf event's content with a form to subscribe for updates.
+> Displaying the current surf event's content with a form to subscribe for updates.

 ![image](https://github.com/user-attachments/assets/6c3f1221-fd20-44ff-96ae-49a2f56c86e5)

 ### ✉️ Subscription Form Section
-Visitors can sign up to receive notifications about new events.
+> Visitors can sign up to receive notifications about new events.

 ![image](https://github.com/user-attachments/assets/9a6d3a71-a50f-47f3-aa15-825ef89fa8f3)

 ### 🌊 Upcoming Events + Footer
-A preview of the upcoming events section and the website footer.
+> A preview of the upcoming events section and the website footer.

 ![image](https://github.com/user-attachments/assets/3b65995d-a94e-47da-a66c-ecc2a7a9cc8e)